Sunday, March 29, 2009

 Click on Map or Post Title for a full size picture of Shiawassee River

-the river follows along near Grand Trunk Westen Railroad tracks
+--the river follows along near Grand Trunk Westen Railroad tracks

 --the river dips slightly south near Wilson Lake

-Mill Pond (Genessee County) from the East
+--the river enters into Fenton Mill Pond (Genessee County) from the East

 --the river exits the Fenton Mill Pond and flows North past Bush Park in Fenton